 Sign up for customer loyalty rewards programs.
-Plenty of stores and retailers offer rewards programs or have special days when certain items will be on sale for a hefty discount.
+Plenty of stores and retailers have rewards programs or special discount days.
 Also take note that many businesses offer regular discounts to veterans, first responders, teachers, seniors, and other groups.
 Just make sure to bring a valid ID or other documents that help you qualify for a discount!

 Research on supplements.
 Pet nutritional supplements can either be beneficial or a waste of money depending on your pet’s diet and physical condition.
 Don’t let advertisements influence your decision!
 Do your research, use your common sense, and consult a trusted veterinarian.
 Websites like 1-800-PetMeds and PetCareRX offer coupon discounts for pet vitamins and supplements.

 Avoid overfeeding your pet.
 Avoid spoiling your pets with food and treats because they are prone to health problems just like us!
 Overfeeding your pet can lead to obesity, which can cause chronic degenerative diseases like diabetes and arthritis.

 Learn how to make home-cooked pet food.
 Consult with your veterinarian on the ideal diet for your beloved critter.
 You can actually save money on pet food when you supplement your pet’s diet with healthy homemade meals.
 Instead of spending money on expensive treats, use fresh fruits and vegetables like carrots, melons, berries, and broccoli.
 Make dehydrated treats by drying small slices of meat in the oven.
 Your pet might also enjoy your usual breakfast meal, so try feeding them a few servings every now and then.
 Research online for healthy pet meal suggestions or ask from your friends who are dedicated animal owners.

 Pet Supply Savings